Find out about Manaaki Mamao, our in-home telehealth service.

 How does it work?

 • Hato Hone St John works closely with hauora (health care) providers and GPs.
-Hauora providers and GPs own the relationship with the whaiora and refer them to the service.
+Hauora providers and GPs own the relationship with the whaiora/patients and refer them to the service.
 We update their GP with their progress, so they can provide them with the best care plan, to help manage their blood pressure.

 • Our technology partner Spritely provides Aotearoa based software that is easy to use.
 They embrace co-design principles when developing the telehealth software used in this service.